arioanindito/FinalTask/README.md

 3. Loans
 4. Satus

+All pages can be accessible with full function (Create,Edit,Delete,Details) with logged-in Admin account.
+In order to logged-in as an Admin, please go to login pages and read the insturction at that page.

 - Type some Markdown on the left
 - See HTML in the right
 - ✨Magic ✨